rhizomedotorg/eaas-installer/README.md

 This installer is able to deploy EaaS on a local computer (localhost) for testing / experiments.
 This documentation is based on the EaaS-CI test runner (https://gitlab.com/emulation-as-a-service/experiments/eaas-ci-test).

-- This will only work on Linux, the description here is for Ubuntu version 18.04 or above.
+- This will work on Linux and Mac OSX.
+Other OS might work, but untested.
-- EaaS will be installed as a systemd service and requires Docker to be installed as a systemd service as well.
+- By default EaaS will be installed as a systemd service and requires Docker to be installed as a systemd service as well.
 - The EaaS interface will be accessible at `http://localhost:8080`.

 ## Preconditions